askarpay/cf/notes.md

-# cf interpreter (bf Plus)
+# cf interpreter (bf in c++)

-base goal: create a stack machine as defined by the bf standard, while not referencing any existing code (only the spec)
+goal: create a stack machine as defined by the bf standard, while not referencing any existing code (only the spec)

 ```
 >   Increment the data pointer (to point to the next cell to the right).